Divorce And Mortgage | Divorce Mortgage Options for 2025

 You’d keep making your current mortgage payment and you’d add a second monthly payment to pay off the home equity loan.
 Closing costs are low and these loans are faster and easier to get than a primary mortgage.

-4. Sell the home
+4. Selling the marital home during divorce

 Talk to a lender about your divorce and mortgage options.
 Start here

-5. Keep the home and mortgage
+5. Keeping the marital home and mortgage after divorce

 Risk to future home loan eligibility